MelArgn/Python-for-Data-Analysis/README.md

 This project demonstrates proficiency in data handling, analysis, and visualization using Python, providing valuable insights for e-commerce business decision-making.

-Code for project 2: olisanalytics.py
+## Code for E-commerce Data Analysis and Visualization: olisanalytics.py

-## Project Title: LendingClub Loan Analysis and Risk Assessment
+# Project Title: LendingClub Loan Analysis and Risk Assessment

 **Project Overview:**
 This project involves analyzing loan data from LendingClub to predict borrower repayment likelihood and assess loan risk.
 The analysis includes data preprocessing, exploratory data analysis, and visualization of key loan attributes and risk factors.